KNOW YOUR MARKET HUB

 Got a question?
 Monthly Talent Talk email

-QUARTERLY REMUNERATION MOVEMENTS AND FORECASTS - Q2 2018
+QUARTERLY REMUNERATION MOVEMENTS AND FORECASTS - Q3 2018

-The median employment cost (EC) movement for same incumbents (the same people, in the same role and at the same organisations) in the general market increased slightly to 2.5% in the second quarter of 2018.
+The median employment cost (EC) movement for same incumbents (the same people, in the same role and at the same organisations) in the general market has remained steady at 2.5% in the third quarter of 2018.

-In Q2 2018, the projection for salary increases for the next six months has remained at 2.5%.
+In Q3 2018, the projection for salary increases for the calendar year is 2.6%.

-QUARTERLY MEDIAN SAME-INCUMBENT MOVEMENTS - BY INDUSTRY FOR Q2 2018
+QUARTERLY MEDIAN SAME-INCUMBENT MOVEMENTS - BY INDUSTRY FOR Q3 2018

-The median fixed salary movement for the second quarter of 2018 was again 2.5%, which is higher than the inflation rate of 2.1% recorded by the Australian Bureau of Statistics (ABS) in June 2018.
+The median fixed salary movement for the third quarter of 2018 was again 2.5%, and remains higher than the inflation rate of 2.1% recorded by the Australian Bureau of Statistics (ABS) in the year to June 2018.

-Mercer’s pay increase barometer has seen a significant shift in the proportion of salaries being passed on at above-market rates to below-market rates.
-Despite both this and ongoing low wage price growth (as recorded by the ABS), the market has continued to feel optimistic about the future.
+The official unemployment rate has fallen to 5.0% and has reached the Reserve Bank of Australia definition of 'full employment'.
+Despite ongoing low wage price growth (as recorded by the ABS), the market has continued to feel optimistic about the future.

 Download full review

 November has seen the proportion of below-market (contraction) pay increases rise to 33%.
 At-market (stable) pay increases have fallen to 34%, while above-market (expansion) pay increases are 33%.
 To see the breakdown by industry, please click below.

 The remuneration sentiment index score this month is 17.6%.
 This represents an increase of some 11 percentage points compared to last month’s figure.
 For more information, please click below.